0xd4y/Writeups/HackTheBox/index.md

 This was a fantastic box about the Windows Active Directory service.
 It showed the importance of managing your passwords in a secure way, as well as having strong passwords that are hard to crack.
 Something that really makes this box stand out is not so much the vulnerabilities themselves, but rather the reason why they are easily exploitable in the first place.
 Microsoft essentially made themselves vulnerable, as they spoke a little bit too much on THEIR OWN website!
 Come check out the writeup to see what I mean.

 <a href="https://0xd4y.github.io/Writeups/HackTheBox/Active%20Writeup.pdf" class="class3">Active Writeup</a>

+## Writer

+This system contained an SQL injection vulnerability which could be leveraged to not only log into an application with admin privileges, but also could be used to read local files on the target.
+After leaking the source code of the website, an insecure usage of handling files was exploited to get RCE.
+With a www-data shell on the system, an insecure password of a local user located in the SQL database was cracked.
+Eventually the system was fully compromised through misconfigurations relating to SMTP and APT.